-With its close proximity to Austin’s earliest urban boundaries, the Bouldin Creek neighborhood was one of the city’s first “suburbs," and as such, it’s loaded with residential and commercial buildings from different periods of our city’s history.
-In fact this link to South Congress Avenue’s history, takes you all the way back to the 14th Century native tribes that freely roamed the area.
+With its proximity to early Austin’s city limits, the Bouldin Creek Neighborhood was one of the city’s first “suburbs.”
+As such, it’s loaded with structures from different periods of the city’s history.
+In fact this link to South Congress Avenue’s history dates back to 14th Century native tribes that roamed the area.

-The undated photo on this page is of the Bouldin family homestead, which stood on what is now the site of Becker Elementary School, Milton at Briar Street.
+This undated photo shows the Bouldin family home, which sat on the site now occupied by Becker Elementary School, 906 W. Milton Street

 This site gives you a glimpse of the neighborhood’s significance in Austin’s past, present and future.
 It also provides economic and cultural reasons to preserve while allowing it to evolve and prosper.